5th Floor, Rajapushpa Summit

 Fastest Growing Market:

 An organ-on-a-chip is a microfluidic cell culture device that contains continuously perfused chambers.
-This chip develops a narrow channel for the blood and air flow in organs, such as lung, gut, liver, heart, and other organs.
+This chip develops a narrow channel for the blood and airflow in organs, such as the lung, gut, liver, heart, and other organs.
 Such devices produce multiple levels of tissue and organ functionalities, which are not feasible using conventional 2D and 3D culture systems.
-It offers a wide range of applications, such as diseases modeling, patient stratification, and phenotypic screening.
+It offers a wide range of applications, such as disease modeling, patient stratification, and phenotypic screening.

-The organ-on-chip market is driven by factors, such as a requirement for alternatives for animal testing, need for early detection of drug toxicity, and new product launches and advancements in technology that are also responsible for driving the market.
-Furthermore, the surging initiatives by pharmaceutical companies, to invest and investigate drug repurposing utilizing organs-on-chips models, are also expected to drive the growth of the organs-on-chip market.
+The organ-on-chip market is driven by factors, such as a requirement for alternatives for animal testing, the need for early detection of drug toxicity, and new product launches and advancements in technology that are also responsible for driving the market.
+For instance, in December 2020, CN Bio and the University of Melbourne collaborated to advance therapies through the lung-on-a-chip technology for respiratory complications among patients who have recovered from COVID-19.

 |Other Organ Types|

 Report scope can be customized per your requirements.
 Click here.